mattischrome/console-blog/content/posts/things-to-remember/index.md

 - Depression
 - Twenty
 title: Things to Remember
-heroImage: ../../assets/images/defaultHero.jpg
-description: These are some things I jotted down one day last week, I'll refine them a bit more later on.
-Think
 ---
 These are some things I jotted down one day last week, I'll refine them a bit more later on.
 Think of it as an aide-memoire of things that work for me, your milage may vary.
 - Don't worry about things that haven't happened.